SekMoa/SekMoa/README.md

 🌱 I’m currently learning Ethical Hacking and Penetration Testing

-💬 Ask me about my journey from a career in Nursing to an advanced degree in Cybersecurity!
+💬 Ask me about my journey from a Direct-Entry MSN student to an advanced degree in Cybersecurity!

 ⚡ Fun fact ...I am a triplet!</p>